COLORADO COMMUNITY COLLEGE SYSTEM

 Bachelor of Applied Science Degree Application Checklist

-Completion of the attached materials and documentation will provide the needed information required of all the Boards and agencies that will be reviewing and approving Bachelor of Applied Science (B.A.S.) degrees.
+Completion of the attached materials and documentation will provide the needed information required by the State Board for Community Colleges and Occupational Education (SBCCOE) in reviewing and approving Bachelor of Applied Science (B.A.S.) degrees.

-Pre-approvals should be obtained from the College President and the Colorado Community College System (CCCS) Vice President of Academic Affairs.
-Once all items have been completed on the checklist below, the application materials should be submitted to the CCCS Vice President of Academic Affairs Office, in order to begin the official approval process.
+Pre-approvals must be obtained from the College President and the Colorado Community College System (CCCS) Vice Chancellor of Academic and Student Affairs.
+Once all items have been completed on the checklist below, the application materials should be submitted to the CCCS Vice Chancellor of Academic and Student Affairs Office, in order to begin the official approval process.

-Note: The key below indicates whether the requirement is System, State or accreditation (Higher Learning Commission).
+Note: The key below indicates whether the requirement is System/Board, CCHE or accreditation (Higher Learning Commission).

-- Pre-Approval from System Vice President of Academic Affairs1
+- Pre-Approval from System Vice Chancellor of Academic and Student Affairs1

 List of Approvals Needed before B.A.S Degrees can be Offered:

-- Approval of new courses by State Faculty Curriculum Committee and Educational Services Vice Presidents1
+- Approval of new courses by State Faculty Curriculum Committee, college Vice Presidents, and Vice Chancellor for Academic and Student Affairs1

-- Approval by State Board for Community Colleges and Occupational Education (SBCCOE)2 Reference Colorado Senate Bill (SB) 14-004
+- Approval by State Board for Community Colleges and Occupational Education (SBCCOE) 1

 - Approval by U.S. Department of Veterans Administration